YJulyXing/YJulyXing.github.io/index.md

 | -GATK PATH_TO_GATK |  | Absolute path to GATK |

 ## Inputs
-1. Sequence of a reference genome in fasta format
+1. Sequence of a reference genome in fasta format.
 2. For WES simulation, a tab delimited file of target regions in the order of chromosome, start and end.
 Header should not be included.
-3. For -e_cnv, -o_cnv and g_cnv, a tab delimited file generated by our simulator.
+3. For -e_cnv, -o_cnv and g_cnv, a tab delimited file generated by SimulateCNVs, in the order of chromosome, start, end, length and copy number.
+Header should be included.
-4. For -e_cl, -o_cl and -g_cl, a tab delimited file of desired CNV lengths in the order of chromosome, CNV length and number of CNV in that length.
+4. For -e_cl, -o_cl and -g_cl, a tab delimited file of desired CNV lengths in the order of chromosome, CNV length and number of CNV of that length.
 Header should not be included.

 ## Outputs
 1. Rearranged genome(s) (fasta)<br>